 MMR vaccine is funded for (re)-immunisation following immunosuppression.
 MMR vaccine is contraindicated in immunosuppressed individuals.

 MMR vaccine is recommended for all HIV-positive children, whether symptomatic or asymptomatic, if the CD4+ lymphocyte percentage is 15 percent or greater.
 Asymptomatic children who are not severely immunocompromised are recommended to receive MMR vaccine from age 12 months to provide early protection against the three diseases.

 Susceptible HIV-positive children and adults aged 14 years and older may receive MMR vaccine if the CD4+ lymphocyte count is 200 cells/mm3 or greater.
 Administration of MMR with CD4+ counts below these recommended levels has been associated with related pneumonitis (from the measles component).

-This vaccine is funded for all children from 12 months of age and adults born 1 January 1969 or later who do not have not two documented doses of MMR vaccine given from 12 months of age and a miniumum of 4 weeks apart.
+This vaccine is funded for children aged under 18 years and adults born 1 January 1969 or later who do not have not two documented doses of MMR vaccine given from 12 months of age and a miniumum of 4 weeks apart.